rbirnie/foreman_host_extender/README.md

 # foreman\_host\_extender

 A small plugin to extend [foreman_column_view](https://github.com/GregSutcliffe/foreman_column_view) by adding the ability to add items to the Host Edit page.
-By default the gem adds rack managment to Foreman but by alerting the included migration you could easily add any desired columns.
+By default the gem adds rack managment to Foreman but by altering the included migration you could easily add any desired columns.

 # Installation